North American Study of Epistaxis (NOSE Study)

 This will be the largest multi-centered study of nosebleed treatment ever conducted and will be funded by members who have donated through the years to a special Epistaxis Fund.

-Summary: The purpose of the NOSE Study is to carefully examine the benefit and safety of 3 nasal sprays for patients with HHT related epistaxis and definitively determine which of these are overall beneficial.
+Purpose – To carefully examine the benefit and safety of 3 nasal sprays for patients with HHT related epistaxis and definitively determine which of these are overall beneficial.
 Each of these sprays will approach the problem from a different mechanism of action.
 140 patients with moderate to severe nosebleeds secondary to HHT, will be randomized to receive one of four intranasal sprays for a period of 12 weeks and then followed for an additional 12 weeks off therapy.
 A placebo arm has been included to allow an accurate estimate of both benefit and safety.
 The primary measure of effectiveness will be the frequency of epistaxis.
 Other measures of effectiveness will include the Hoag Epistaxis Severity Score (ESS), a quality of life survey, satisfaction with treatment, hemoglobin level, and transfusion requirements.

-The spray agents are:
+The spray agents included in the study are:

 - Saline spray (Placebo);